Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/project_plan.md

 - **Task**: Detect instances of code-switching and analyze its frequency.
 - **Details**:
   - Implement a **rule-based detection system** to identify code-switching between Chinese and English.
-  - Calculate the **frequency** of code-switching in posts.
-  - Analyze the relationship between code-switching frequency and different domains (technical vs. non-technical).

 #### **Step 3: Domain Classification (2 weeks)**
 - **Task**: Classify posts into domains and analyze linguistic features associated with code-switching.
 - **Details**:
   - Use **topic modeling** to classify posts by domain (e.g., technical, academic, social).
-  - Explore the **linguistic features** of code-switching, such as sentence structure, vocabulary choices, and the placement of language switches.
+  - Calculate the **frequency** of code-switching in posts.
+  - Analyze the relationship between code-switching frequency and different domains (technical vs. non-technical).

 #### **Step 4: Reporting & Final Analysis (1 week)**
 - **Task**: Summarize findings and prepare a final report.